-Chris Abela, a consultant plastic, reconstructive and cosmetic surgeon, explains the benefits for children of treating skin injuries effectively and the best approach.
+Chris Abela, a consultant plastic, reconstructive and cosmetic surgeon, explains the best appoach to treating children’s skin injuries.

 As Mr Abela mentions in the video, we are pleased to help children with skin trauma, doing so can be important medically and cosmetically.
 Our specialist dermatologists can equally assist with a wide range of childhood conditions.

 Skin rashes and diseases are common in children, many will disappear after a few weeks, even hours.
 They can still be uncomfortable for a child and worrying for their parents.

 Peadiatric dermatologists help with minor, or more serious skin conditions.
 They can lead to school absence, poor learning, or poor sleeping.
 A few will upset a child’s overall wellbeing and could have a negative affect on engagement, on confidence.

 Recognising the unique factors skin issues have on children is important.
 They may be upset, embarrassed, friendships can be affected.
 Practical changes arise, from needing to wear different clothing, to not being able to play, or pursue a favourite activity.